skalyaanamoorthy/PoseFilter/README.md

 ## Installing the PoseFilter Plugin

-   1. Ensure that open-source PyMOL is installed in the conda environment (as outlined above).
+   1. Ensure that open-source PyMOL is installed (as outlined above).
    2. The PoseFilter files can be obtained from this repository.
 Download and extract the files.
 For simplicity, ensure that the extracted folder is named `PoseFilter`
    3. In PyMOL, click on "Plugin" at the top bar, then "Plugin Manager."
 Select the tab "Install New Plugin" and then